ARCadete21/Capstone-Project/README.md

 - The chatbot required very specific instructions to ensure the correct outputs were obtained, which was an extremely time-consuming process (sort of trial and error);

-Afterwards, you can have fun interacting on our website alongside our F1 Pilot.

 <a name="credits"></a>
 ##
 #### Project Developed by: